-It was a rainy afternoon in December 1967 and Michael Herr’s first day in country.
+It was a rainy afternoon in December 1967 and war correspondent Michael Herr’s first day in country.
 The 27- year old Esquire correspondent found himself on the Kontum airstrip in the Republic of South Vietnam looking for a story to cover.
 Paratroopers of the American 173rd Airborne Brigade and soldiers of the 4th Infantry Division had recently been engaged in 33 consecutive days fighting four North Vietnamese Army regiments for control of Dak To in the Central Highlands.
 According to base scuttlebutt, casualties had been high but losses were particularly appalling on Hill 875.

 Herr approached a recently landed CH-47 Chinook helicopter to interview returning soldiers but found only a lone rear-gunner.
 Noticing that the reporter was wearing no protective gear, the gunner tossed him a helmet from the back.
 “You keep that, we got plenty, good luck!” he said over the whir of chopper blades.
 Before Herr could offer his gratitude, the tandem-rotor aircraft ascended into the gray Southeast Asian sky presumably back towards Dak To.

 Relieved to have acquired the protective equipment, Herr gave little thought to the “TIME IS ON MY SIDE” written in large black letters across the front and No Lie, GI in smaller letters underneath.
 However, Herr noticed that the sweatband inside the helmet was black, greasy and more alive now than the man who had worn it.
 The correspondent went cold at this grim realization and furtively discarded the dead soldier’s head gear.

 American losses were indeed grave at Dak To.
 Official casualty estimates recorded 361 men killed and approximately 1500 injured during the month-long battle.